gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ### Backend logic to progress the rollout

 The update proceeds from the first group to the last group, ensuring that each group successfully updates before allowing the next group to proceed.
-By default, only 5 agent groups are allowed, this mitigates very long rollout plans.
+By default, only 5 agent groups are allowed.
+This mitigates very long rollout plans.

 #### Agent update mode

 The agent auto update mode is specified by both Cloud (via `autoupdate_agent_plan`) and by the customer (via `autoupdate_config`).
-The agent update mode control whether the cluster in enrolled into automatic agent updates.
+The agent update mode controls whether the cluster in enrolled into automatic agent updates.

 The agent update mode can take 3 values: